• Skip to primary navigation

 Asparagus and tarragon pair well with egg dishes, poultry, seafood and game meats.
 I love serving this salad alongside my Dijon rabbit stew and it also makes an impressive side for a dinner party.
 Try it with…

-• Rabbit stew (try it with chicken if you prefer)
+• Rabbit stew (swap for chicken if you prefer)

 • Whole baked trout